-New Starts Program: The Federal Transit Administration (FTA) provides capital funding to build, expand, or improve the capacity of fixed-guideway transit systems through the New Starts program.3 Capital funds are provided on a competitive basis to those projects that successfully funded through the New Starts process: http://fta.dot.
+New Starts Program: The Federal Transit Administration (FTA) provides capital funding to build, expand, or improve the capacity of fixed-guideway transit systems through the New Starts program.3 Capital funds are provided on a competitive basis to those projects that successfully complete the application and review process.
+FTA formally provides an overall rating on each project and submits an annual report to Congress with funding recommendations.
+Congress retains the final control over how much funding individual projects receive each year.